-- material(s) is permitted in the residence halls and apartments as outlined in this document.
-Solicitation is strictly prohibited in and around the residence halls and apartment facilities managed by Residential Services. - 13.
-Political Canvassing Policy: Any recognized student organization (registered with Student Organizations & Activities), candidates for any elected university position, or local, state or national candidates for elected office may apply to canvass at the Residential Life main office, in 2122 Sheridan, Suite 150. - 14.
-All applications must be completed and received at least three (3) business days (Monday-Friday) prior to the desired canvassing date, so that applications can be reviewed and access to buildings can be arranged.
-Applications can be submitted to the Residential Life email at residentiallife@northwestern.edu. - Residents may be held accountable for behavior they allow to occur in their room or apartment, even if they are not present. - 16.
+- Residents may be held accountable for behavior they allow to occur in their room or apartment, even if they are not present. - Students are prohibited from any unauthorized misuse, or modification, of a room, suite, building common area, and/or lounge in any University housing facility. - 14.
 If common areas are damaged and the responsible parties are not identified, the University reserves the right to hold all residents of the floor, unit, hall, or residential area responsible for the cost of repair and/or replacement of damaged items.
-Any such joint allocation of charges does not constitute a disciplinary action or a determination of violation of any University policy, rule or regulation and will not appear as such on any University record. - 17.
-Items left in common areas, such as laundry, kitchen utensils, etc. will be disposed of by Residential Services after 48 hours. - 18.
+Any such joint allocation of charges does not constitute a disciplinary action or a determination of violation of any University policy, rule or regulation and will not appear as such on any University record. - 15.
+Items left in common areas, such as laundry, kitchen utensils, etc. will be disposed of by Residential Services after 48 hours. - The removal of any amenities (e.g. video game consoles, pool tables, etc.) from common spaces at any time is prohibited. - 17.
 In instances where a student unexpectedly leaves campus, does not communicate with Residential Services within 5 business days, and is unable to return to move out their belongings, they will be charged \$100 for abandoned property.
 Residential Services will share contact information and pricing from vendors who provide packing and shipping/storage services.
 If the student does not respond within 5 business days, the property will be considered abandoned and will be discarded and/or donated; the student will be charged an additional \$100.
-Students will be billed for housing until they take action or 5 business days after the initial notice from Residential Services. - 19.
-At the conclusion of a student's housing contract, if personal property is left in an assigned room or common area, it will be removed from that space and temporarily stored for 7 days.
+Students will be billed for housing until they take action or 5 business days after the initial notice from Residential Services. - At the conclusion of a student's housing contract, if personal property is left in an assigned room or common area, it will be removed from that space and temporarily stored for 7 days.
 The student will be charged \$200 for abandoned property.
 Residential Services will reach out to the student to share contact information and prices from vendors who provide packing and shipping/storage services.
-If the student does not respond within

-5 business days, the property will be considered abandoned and will be discarded and/or donated; the student will be charged and additional \$100.
+If the student does not respond within 5 business days, the property will be considered abandoned and will be discarded and/or donated; the student will be charged and additional \$100.